-- 1) The internship must be set in a psychological service unit, which is an organization, agency, department, or other organized entity which provides psychological services, defined as diagnosis, prevention, treatment, and amelioration of psychological problems and emotional and mental disorders of individuals and groups. - 2) The psychological service unit must use and train the intern in the use of empirically validated treatments, defined here as a treatment model well-documented in the literature of clinical psychology appropriately applied to a presenting problem under the supervision of a licensed psychologist trained in that model, specifically including depth and psychodynamic models of psychotherapy. - 3) It must be an organized training program, in contrast to on-the-job training, which is designed to provide the intern with a planned, programmed sequence of training experiences. - 4) The internship has an identifiable staff psychologist licensed in that jurisdiction who is responsible for the integrity and quality of the training program. - 5) The internship has, in addition to the primary supervisor above, at least two additional licensed mental health professionals, who would also be available for supervision and consultation. - 6) The internship provides training in a range of assessment and treatment activities conducted directly with clients seeking services. - 7) At least 25% of the time is spent in direct client contact. - 8) Students should receive weekly supervision in an amount not less than 25% of time spent providing direct and indirect services to clients (see definitions above).
-Since at least half of the time spent on practicum should be spent providing direct or indirect services, supervision time should account for 10-12% of the total time spent on practicum.
-At least one hour must be individual supervision. - 9) In addition to the supervision requirements, the internship provides at least two hours of other learning opportunities per week such as: case conferences, seminars dealing with clinical issues, group supervision, etc. - 10) The internship must have a minimum of one other trainee enrolled at the time the Pacifica student begins.
+- 1) The internship must be set in a psychological service unit, which is an organization, agency, department, or other organized entity which provides psychological services, defined as diagnosis, prevention, treatment, and amelioration of psychological problems and emotional and mental disorders of individuals and groups. - 2) The psychological service unit must use and train the intern in the use of empirically validated treatments, defined here as a treatment model well-documented in the literature of clinical psychology appropriately applied to a presenting problem under the supervision of a licensed psychologist trained in that model, specifically including depth and psychodynamic models of psychotherapy. - 3) It must be an organized training program, in contrast to on-the-job training, which is designed to provide the intern with a planned, programmed sequence of training experiences. - 4) The internship has an identifiable staff psychologist licensed in that jurisdiction who is responsible for the integrity and quality of the training program.

+- 5) The internship has, in addition to the primary supervisor above, at least two additional licensed mental health professionals, who would also be available for supervision and consultation. - 6) The internship provides training in a range of assessment and treatment activities conducted directly with clients seeking services. - 7) At least 25% of the time is spent in direct client contact. - 8) Supervision hours should account for at least 10% of the total hours worked in internship.
+At least one hour per week must be individual supervision with the primary supervisor. - 9) In addition to the supervision requirements, the internship provides at least two hours of other learning opportunities per week such as: case conferences, seminars dealing with clinical issues, group supervision, etc. - 10) The internship must have a minimum of one other trainee enrolled at the time the Pacifica student begins.